tracelink/code-samples/authentication.md

 ## Encode API Key and Secret

-You must first base64 encode your API key and secret before using them to make an API call.

-The format is {{KEY}}:{{SECRET}}, with a colon seperating the two values.
-Using the response `apiKey` and `apiSecret` values above as an example, the encoded version is `10e1c36c-2f49-46f3-b552-e28b5d671b5f:jt3x1xz0LxLbRyMhPMuuObbabnNxbpFk`.
+1. Take the values of `apiKey` and `apiSecret` and convert them into a string with the format {{KEY}}:{{SECRET}}, with a colon seperating the two values.

+For example: `10e1c36c-2f49-46f3-b552-e28b5d671b5f:jt3x1xz0LxLbRyMhPMuuObbabnNxbpFk`.

-Then, use the following command in your terminal window to encode: `echo -n 'KEYSECRETSTRING' | base64`
+2. Use the following command in your terminal window to encode the string: `echo -n 'KEYSECRETSTRING' | base64`

-The result will look like this: `MTBlMWMzNmMtMmY0OS00NmYzLWI1NTItZTI4YjVkNjcxYjVmOmp0M3gxeHowTHhMYlJ5TWhQTXV1T2JiYWJuTnhicEZr`
+For example: `echo -n '10e1c36c-2f49-46f3-b552-e28b5d671b5f:jt3x1xz0LxLbRyMhPMuuObbabnNxbpFk' | base64`.
+An example response: `MTBlMWMzNmMtMmY0OS00NmYzLWI1NTItZTI4YjVkNjcxYjVmOmp0M3gxeHowTHhMYlJ5TWhQTXV1T2JiYWJuTnhicEZr`.

 Alternatively, you can use an online resource such as https://www.base64encode.org/ to encode your string.

-This encoded result can now be used in a basic authorization header.
+3. This encoded result can now be used in a basic authorization header.
 For example, `authorization: Basic NGFiZjAyMjItZmU…M3Y2ZzFvZEFPQ1F5RUFKSkI3TWpNOFRFNVpw`.